HarshRajNITA/PostGuru/README.md

 ## ✨ PostGuru : Your AI-Powered Social Media Assistant

 Welcome to **PostGuru**, your intelligent assistant for crafting professional, engaging, and personalized social media posts.
-Just enter a **topic**, choose the **tone**, pick your **platform** (Twitter, LinkedIn, or Instagram) — and let the AI handle the rest!
+Just enter a topic, choose the tone and platform — and let the AI do the magic!
+Whether you want to post on Twitter, LinkedIn, or Instagram, PostGen AI generates high-quality content in seconds.
-Whether you're a creator, marketer, freelancer, or business, **PostGuru** helps you create impactful posts in seconds.

 ---